Add Wi-Fi coverage without replacing your router with these extenders

 Bottom line

-If you are constantly battling for a good Wi-Fi signal, it may be time to consider starting fresh with a mesh system.
-You can also jump up to Wi-Fi 6 mesh systems for better speed and connection stability.
+Some homeowners don't want to upgrade the free router given by their internet provider; others did upgrade their router but still get frustrated by its performance the further you move from it.
+Regardless, the best Wi-Fi extenders assist your router by boosting its coverage and capacity, whether you need something fast, a ton of coverage, or just enough for browsing the web.
+If possible, pick an extender that will work with some mesh capability in your routers, such as Asus' AiMesh or TP-Link's OneMesh.

-You can still extend your coverage with an extender if upgrading your entire system isn't an option, and there are a lot of great options, whether you need something fast, a ton of coverage, or just enough for browsing the web.
-If possible, pick an extender that will work with some sort of mesh capability in your router such as Asus' AiMesh or TP-Link's OneMesh.
+It's also a good idea to get an extender that's fast enough for your devices, and at this point, you should be buying an extender that at least supports 802.11ac.
+Wi-Fi 6 is an excellent option for many people since many new devices are coming equipped with Wi-Fi 6 capabilities, and if you're planning to upgrade your router, you should go with one of the best Wi-Fi 6 routers around.
+Overall, the TP-Link RE500X is the best option for most people, thanks to its fast speed and support for the newest wireless tech.

-Still, it's a good idea to get an extender that's fast enough for your devices, and at this point, you should be buying an extender that at least supports 802.11ac.
-Wi-Fi 6 is an excellent option for many people since many new devices are coming equipped with Wi-Fi 6 capabilities, and there's a good chance that your next new router will support Wi-Fi 6.
-Overall, the TP-Link RE505X is the best option for most people thanks to its fast speed and support for the newest wireless tech.
+If an extender improves your signal but not your speed, consider starting fresh with a mesh system.
+Our router vs. mesh networking guide guide breaks down which users will benefit most from upgrading your entire system.

 Credits — The team that worked on this guide